 Films that have debuted online or been officially released outside of a festival are ineligible.
 For Nordic Feature Films, a limited release in the nordic country of origin will be considered on a case to case basis.

 Please submit subtitles on all work except English narratives.

 WORK IN PROGRESS OR ROUGH CUTS

 All films are viewed by the festival programmers and/or the jury.
-Each film is viewed and rated by a industry professional, and will move on to the next stage based off of those ratings.
+Each film is viewed and rated by an industry professional and will move on to the next stage based on those ratings.
 Our programmers and jury will make final decisions and notify filmmakers accordingly.